martinghunt/AllTheBacteria/docs/metadata_sqlite.rst

 ===============

-This page describes the state of the metadata for all samples as of 2024-08-01.
+This page describes the state of the metadata for all samples as of 2025-05-06.
 It is collated into an SQLite database.
+There also an SQLite database available for the state of AllTheBacteria up to and including incremental release 2024-08.

 This is very detailed; if you just want simple flat files, then please see the :doc:`Metadata and QC </sample_metadata>` page.

-The SQLite database is in the file ``atb.metadata.202408.sqlite.xz``, available from OSF at: https://osf.io/f9jeh
+The 202505 SQLite database is in the file ``atb.metadata.202505.sqlite.xz``, available from OSF at: https://osf.io/f9jeh

 Download in a terminal with::

-    wget -O atb.metadata.202408.sqlite.xz https://osf.io/download/f9jeh/
+    wget -O atb.metadata.202505.sqlite.xz https://osf.io/download/f9jeh/

 It has: